-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Aliases

 As you may have noticed, there are multiple ways of running npm commands.
-Here is a brief list of some of the commonly used npm aliases:
+Here’s a brief list of some of the commonly used npm aliases:

-npm up– npm update packages
+npm up: npm update packages

-npm t– run tests
+npm t: run tests

-npm ls– list installed modules
+npm ls: list installed modules

 npm llor

-npm la– print additional package information while listing modules
+npm la: print additional package information while listing modules

 You can also install multiple packages at once like this: